-In addition, an underground storage tank may be located at the southeast quadrant of the Interstate 15 (I-15)/Yates Well Road interchange in Nipton, California, near MP 4 of the Golf Course Telecommunication Alternative; a house trailer is currently located at the site (CEC and BLM 2009).
+In addition, an underground storage tank In addition, a UST may be located at the southeast quadrant of the Interstate 15 (I-15)/Yates Well Road interchange in Nipton, California, near MP 4 of the Golf Course Telecommunication Alternative; a house trailer is currently located at the site (CEC and BLM 2009).
 Although this site was not listed as a contaminated site and additional information is not known, the site will be reviewed as part of the Phase 1 Environmental Site Assessment for the project.

+There are also non-contaminated permitted facilities near the project ROW and the proposed alternatives in both California and Nevada, including gas stations, USTs, and land disposal sites (see Table 3.7-2).
 Additional potential sources of contamination to soil and water could pertain to the transport, use, storage, and disposal of fuels and chemicals that would be used for construction and operation activities.
 The applicant, Southern California Edison (SCE), has committed to conducting Phase I Environmental Site Assessment studies in areas of planned ground disturbance prior to project construction to identify potential contamination in areas to be graded or excavated as part of the proposed project.